JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/168257022-a7303f2f-d6ae-4ea0-a485-ffc20c3cf228.png)

 tree facts:
-- Rooted trees starts with a **root node** which has no nodes coming into it
+- Rooted trees starts with a **root node** which has no nodes coming into it.
+All trees can be rooted however it just depends on how its drawn.
 - **branches** connect nodes
 - Nodes can be **parents** or **children** depending on if they have branches coming in or out.
 - A **leaf** has no children